akirawisnu/prj_COVID19/README.md

 # COVID19 Text Analysis

 COVID-19 infections summaries tf-idf text analysis, clustering and labeling countries by keywords.
+The dataset contains a textual summary for each infection case reported in over 30 countries.
+Total number of infections reported is 1085.

 ## About the project